Simonecimolato/Pi-in-sqares/README.md

 # Pi-squares
-This program shows little squares which are digits of a mathematical constant, darker squares stand for lower numbers.
+This program shows little squares which are digits of a mathematical constant, darker squares stand for higher numbers.